catseye/The-Platform/README.markdown

 You may have noticed we keep saying "almost all"...

-Some of Cat's Eye Technologies' projects are not currently (and some **may not ever be**) well-represented in The Platform.
+Some of Cat's Eye Technologies' projects are not currently (and some may not ever be) well-represented in The Platform.
 These fall into a few broad categories.

-### included but of no great use to you ###

-Note that sources to these are still included as part of the Cat's Eye Stage.
-It's just that you can't build or use them.
+Note that sources to these projects are still included as part of the Cat's Eye Stage.
+It's just that you may not be able to build them, and you won't be able to use them even if they do build.

-*   Atari 2600 Skeleton.
-No Atari emulator installed.
-    **still buildable**
-*   C64 Demo Depot.
-No Commodore 64 emulator installed.
-    **still buildable**
-*   DiskSumo.
-No Commodore 64 emulator installed.
-Besides, no point.
-*   The Dipple.
-Contains Ruby, Javascript, Icon, etc., and no implementations of these languages are installed.
-Otoh, I'm sure many of the contents that are written in C, Python, etc. will build and run, but there is no automation for this, and no tests.
-Well, it's a junk-drawer anyway.
-*   yoob.  no Java implementation installed.

-### just a bit crippled ###

-*   **PL-{GOTO}.NET**.
-Mono runtime is not installed — it can still interpret PL-{GOTO}, though, and passes the tests.

-### a regrettable omission (not on web yet) ###

-The more of these that can be run under HTML5 on catseye.tc instead, the better!
-And in fact, all the linked ones below are already there.

-*   Apple Befunge.
-No Apple II emulator installed.
-*   Dungeons of Ekileugor.
-No VIC-20 emulator / BASIC interpreter installed.
-    **does not quite build, needs petcat**
-*   ILLGOL.
-No DOS emulator installed.
-    **still buildable**
-*   Troupe.
-Not implemented.
-When it will be implemented, it will probably be implemented in Javascript first.
-*   yoob.js.  no Javascript implementation installed.

-### available on web ###
+### Available on the Web ###

+A nominal goal is to have every Cat's Eye Technologies' project available *either* in The Platform *or* as an online installation on the `catseye.tc` web site.
+Thus, if you can already experience it by pointing your web browser at `catseye.tc`, we won't worry too much about it not being usable in The Platform.

 *   [BefOS](http://catseye.tc/node/BefOS_(v86)).
 No PC emulator installed.
     **still buildable**
 *   [Bubble Escape](http://catseye.tc/node/Bubble_Escape_(JaC64)).
-    No Commodore 64 emulator installed.
+    No Commodore 64 emulator installed.  **still buildable**
-    **still buildable**
 *   [Etcha](http://catseye.tc/node/Etcha_(HTML5)).
 Implemented only in Java
     and Javascript, and no implementations of either of these languages are installed.